Vietnam.vn - Nền tảng quảng bá Việt Nam

 Speaking to reporters on March 4, New Delhi environmental official Manjinder Singh Sirsa said authorities were working to treat and destroy waste at one of the city’s largest landfills.
 It was not clear what specific measures he was referring to.

 He said the waste at the Bhalswa landfill on the northern outskirts of the city “will be reduced to a level that is not visible from a distance” by the end of the year.
-“Our ultimate goal is to ensure that no new mountains of rubbish are created,” he added.
+“Our ultimate goal is to ensure that no new mountains of rubbish are formed,” he added.

 Mr Sirsa said the Bhalswa landfill would be cleared by March next year, followed by similar remediation work at New Delhi's two other major landfills.